egrivel/pbp/README.md

 features.

 As much as PBP is “basic,” it is not for the faint-of-heart.
-A fair amount of basic web design knowledge is needed to implement it successfully.
+A fair amount of web design knowledge is needed to implement it successfully.
 At a minimum, understanding of HTML, CSS and JavaScript technologies is expected.